manthanrtilva/QtAppUpdate/README.md

 cmake --build . --target package
 ```

+*NOTE:* Based on you qt installation and version you need to update commandline option of cmake.

 copy generated installer to www folder of you apache installation.
 Update latest-version and download-url in updates.json copy it to www of apache installation.